mortang2410/dotfiles/README.md

 ![Zen mode](https://camo.githubusercontent.com/cb6e158954d0ae35de742409d504115ffef87013/68747470733a2f2f692e696d6775722e636f6d2f42694b49455a592e6a7067)

 OK it looks cool, but how about features?
-Well, at least we can read text novels. :)
+Well, at least we can read text novels. :) I'm not entirely joking as `nvim` has bookmarks and jump lists by default.

 More seriously, let's say, I want to jump to the letter `.`  at the end of Holmes' sentence in the third paragraph, `the vital essence of